-Students sign an acknowledgement of the appeals procedure as part of the orientation process.
-An Acknowledgement of Appeals Procedure Form can be found on the myUSA portal Admissions tab.
+Students sign an acknowledgment of the appeals procedure as part of the orientation process.

 The responsibility for academic evaluation will rest with the instructor.
 For minor appeal issues, which are decisions that would not result in probation or dismissal, the student appeals to the faculty member involved in the particular issue.
 If the student is not satisfied with the faculty member's resolution of the issue, the student has the right to appeal the issue in writing to the Program Director within 3 business days of the instructor's decision.
 The Program Director then has 5 business days to research the issue and render a decision.